 2018 Audi Q8, as imagined by Autocar

-Audi boss Rupert Stadler has described the Q8 as the firm's "flagship SUV" saying it will sit alongside the A8 at the top of the firm's range.
 "I could imagine an executive being driven to work every day in their A8 and then spending the weekend driving themselves in their Q8," Audi boss Rupert Stadler previously told Autocar.
-"The Q8 will have global appeal in all of the major markets - Europe, China, America, Russia and more, so we are very excited about it."
+"The Q8 will have global appeal in all of the major markets - Europe, China, the US, Russia and more, so we are very excited about it."

 The Q8 is one of seven new SUV models currently under development at Audi and scheduled for launch before the end of the decade.
-It joins the Q2, updated Q3 and new Q5, a new Q1 and Q4, and the all-electric Q6, which was previewed by the Audi e-tron quattro concept at the 2015 Frankfurt motor show.
+It joins the Q2 and renewed Q3 and Q5, plus a new Q1 and Q4, as well as the electric E-tron, which has been spotted testing recently ahead of its summer 2018 launch.

-Audi's intensive focus on SUV models follows worldwide sales figures that revealed every third car sold by the Ingolstadt brand hails from its existing line-up of Q models.
+Audi's intensive focus on SUVs follows worldwide sales figures that revealed every third car sold by the brand hails from its line-up of 'Q' models.

-The new flagship SUV will come with an extended range of petrol, diesel and hybrid powertrains.
+The new flagship Q8 will come with an extended range of petrol, diesel and hybrid powertrains.
 At the entry level will be a 3.0-litre TDI.
-The bulk of the range is made up of new V6 and V8 petrol and diesels, while at the top of the range will be a secret new plug-in petrol-electric system.
-The electrified powertrain is being developed in partnership with Porsche and is claimed to give the Q8 an all-electric range of up to 31 miles.
+The bulk of the range is made up of new V6 and V8 petrol and diesels, while at the top of the range will be a secret new petrol-electric plug-in hybrid system.
+The electrified powertrain is being developed in partnership with Porsche and is claimed to give the Q8 an electric-only range of up to 31 miles.

-Among the new Audi’s arsenal of options will be many of the advanced systems being developed for the upcoming fourth-generation A8, such as a 48-volt electric system, OLED high-definition digital displays and the very latest in autonomous driving functions.
+Among the new Audi’s arsenal of options will be many of the advanced systems developed for the upcoming fourth-generation A8, such as a 48V electric system, OLED high-definition digital displays and the very latest in autonomous driving functions.

 As with the upcoming Q4 and Q6, the Q8 has a five-door layout, with four conventional front-hinged doors and a large liftback-style tailgate for access to its boot.

-However, a more sporting roofline reduces the Q8’s height by some 50mm over its more practical sibling, at around 1690mm.
-However, Lichte believes the boot space of the Q8 will still eclipse rivals because the roof line drops dramatically around the C-pillar, meaning space is reduced only at the end of the car's length.
+Although it features a more rakish rear than the Q7 that cuts into boots pace, Lichte believes the storage capacity of the Q8 will still eclipse rivals because the roof line drops dramatically around the C-pillar, meaning space is reduced only at the very end of the car.

 The Q8 is said to be 5050mm long and 1970mm wide.
-By comparison, the Mercedes-Benz GLE is 4900mm long, 2000mm wide and 1700mm tall, while the Range Rover Sport has respective dimensions of 4850mm, 1985mm and 1780mm - and similar dimension are expected for that car's coupé variant.
+By comparison, the Mercedes-Benz GLE is 4900mm long, 2000mm wide and 1700mm tall, while the Range Rover Sport has respective dimensions of 4850mm, 1985mm and 1780mm - and the sportier Range Rover Velar is even smaller than that.

-As with the Q7, the Q8 is based around the latest evolution of Audi’s MLB platform, complete with a 2990mm wheelbase.
+As with the Q7, the Q8 is based on the latest version of Audi’s MLB platform, here with a 2990mm wheelbase.

 As with the Q7, the body structure of the Q8 is set to make extensive use of aluminium in a bid to push lower-end models below the 2000kg mark.

-Further weight-saving measures include the selected used of carbonfibre in non-load-bearing structures, as seen on the R8.
-Among the engines destined for the Q8 will be a new range of V6 and V8 petrol units.
+Further weight-saving measures include the selected used of carbonfibre in non-load-bearing structures, as seen on the R8 supercar.

-These are currently in the final stages of development in a joint venture between Audi and Porsche that carries the internal codename KoVoMo (derived from the German words ‘Konzern Vee Otto Motoren’).
-They are also set to be used by Bentley and Volkswagen.
+The Q8's new V6 and V8 engines come from a joint venture between Audi and Porsche that carries the internal codename KoVoMo.
+They are also to be used by Bentley and Volkswagen.

 Audi insiders have hinted that electric turbocharging, supported by the Q8’s 48V electrical system, may also be introduced at a later date.

 The KoVoMo engine is claimed to be at the centre of a secret new plug-in petrol-electric hybrid system tipped for introduction on the Q8 and the third-generation Porsche Cayenne, which is due in showrooms this April.

 As part of a comprehensive connectivity package, Audi is working on providing over-the-air updates for future incarnations of its MMI (Multi Media Interface) infotainment system.

-These include real-time navigation updates via the ‘Here’ system being developed in a joint venture with BMW and Mercedes-Benz's parent company, Daimler.
+These include real-time sat-nav updates via the Here system being developed in a joint venture with BMW and Mercedes-Benz's parent company, Daimler.